canzarlab/Sphetcher/README.md

 Input:

 `expression_matrix.csv`
-  : expression matrix: rows are samples, columns are genes.
+  : expression matrix: rows are samples, columns are genes. <br/>
  `sketch_size`
-  : number of samples to obtain from the data set
+  : number of samples to obtain from the data set. <br/>
 `class_labels.csv`
-  : prior information, each class is presented by an integer between 1 and K, where K is # of the classes
+  : prior information, each class is presented by an integer between 1 and K, where K is # of the classes. <br/>
 `l_min`
-  : minimum number of samples we want to sample from each class
+  : minimum number of samples we want to sample from each class <br/>

 Output: